 Repeat with another layer of noodles (use those odds & ends from before!), sauce, parsley, cottage cheese and mozzarella cheese.

-Bake covered with foil for a solid hour.
+Bake covered with foil for a solid hour at 350.
 After that, take off the foil and cook for another 10-15 minutes to brown the cheese.

 Take out of the oven.
 Let sit for 10 minutes to firm up.
 Cut into squares!